dish-ui/dish-ui/README.md

 # pot-ui
 ## About
 Pot UI is a library for React 17 components, it's developer-friendly and easy to use.

 Design references: **Fluent Design**, **Material Design**, **React Suite**

+### Style
+PotUI will only have 2 basic colors in our excepted: blue and gray

 ## Platform Supports
 Due to our modern design, and we started late, we supported **modern** browsers only.